W E K A

 Set interface group IPs

-Floating IPs are not supported for cloud-based installation.
+Floating IPs are not supported in WEKA installations on Azure and GCP.

 Procedure